Rafiq-Health-Care/rafiq-backend/README.md

 ### Step 3: Configure Environment Variables

-Create a `.env.properties` file in the project root with the following variables:
+Create a `.env.properties` fileMetaData in the project root with the following variables:

 ```properties
 # Database Configuration